Skip to main content

 Yes.
 Any allowable exclusions must overlap the crop year when you had an insurable interest in a crop or livestock.

 The crop year begins with the sales closing date and ends with the end of insurance date.
-You attended a semester for 4 months, which overlapped the crop year, meeting the procedural criteria for exclusion.
+You attended a semester for four months, which overlapped the crop year, meeting the procedural criteria for exclusion.
 Since you met one of the exclusion criteria during the crop year, the crop year may be excluded.

-The livestock crop year is July 1, 2021, to June 30, 2022, and July 1, 2022, to June 30, 2023.
-An interest between December 2021 and January 2022 is 1 crop year.
-An interest between March 2022 and August 2022 is 2 crop years.
+The livestock crop year is July 1, 2024, to June 30, 2025, and July 1, 2025, to June 30, 2026.
+An interest between December 2024 and January 2025 is one crop year.
+An interest between March 2025 and August 2025 is two crop years.

 Contact your crop insurance agent.
 You will need to complete a BFR/VFR Application and:

-• For BFR, provide acceptable documentation for any crop years you wish to exclude from consideration of BFR status for when you were under the age of 18, enrolled in post-secondary studies (not to exceed 5 crop years), or on active duty in the U.S. military.
+• For BFR, provide acceptable documentation for any crop years you wish to exclude from consideration of BFR status for when you were under the age of 18, enrolled in post-secondary studies (not to exceed 10 crop years), or on active duty in the U.S. military.

 • For VFR, provide acceptable documentation for military records to substantiate active military service and discharge.